hynekcer/django-salesforce/docs/migrations.rst

 new in v5.1.1.

 Migrations are now supported in Salesforce databases on SFDC servers.
 The command ``python manage.py migrate --database=salesforce`` can create, update, rename or delete custom models and custom fields.
+For security reasons it is possible only if they were previously enabled in a particular SFDC database.
+Then it is possible to fine control by the model which custom objects and custom fields can be managed by django-salesforce and which should remain untouched.
-It works with all Python and Django versions supported by django-salesforce.
+The migrate command works with all Python and Django versions supported by django-salesforce.
-It is however recommended to use versions supported by mainstream: Python >= 3.8 and Django >= 4.2.
+It is however recommended to use versions supported by mainstream or at least Django >= 4.2 and Python >= 3.8.
+The licence policy is the same as for django-salesforce used with the newest version of Django.

 Quick start